abdulswabul26/password-generator/README.md

 ## How to Use:
-Clone or download this repository.
+Clone or download this repository.<br>
-Open index.html in a browser.
+Open index.html in a browser.<br>
-Click the button to generate a password.
+Click the button to generate a password.<br>
 Feel free to customize this project or contribute improvements! 🚀